Zijun-Astro/Zijun-Astro.github.io/_pages/about.md

   - /about.html
 ---

 Zijun He is a high school student from Madison, Wisconsin with academic interests in physics and astronomy.
-He is currently learning about the science of astronomy and is utilizing Markov-Chain-Monte-Carlo (MCMC) Simulations to probe the characteristics of exoplanets.
+He is currently using Markov Chain Monte Carlo (MCMC) simulations to study the characteristics of exoplanets and has conducted transit timing variation (TTV) analyses of systems such as TOI-1130 and TOI-4468.

-In addition to the exoplanetary works, he has participated in research and engineering-focused programs including NASA Student Launch, where he contributed to projects involving rocket design, payload development, and data analysis.
+Through the Hubert Mack Thaxton Research Fellowship and other academic programs, he has used tools like Python and Jupyter Notebook to explore exoplanet masses and orbital dynamics.
+He also participates in engineering-focused initiatives such as NASA Student Launch, where he contributes to rocket design, payload development, and data analysis.

-Zijun has also conducted research through academic programs such as the Hubert Mack Thaxton Research Fellowship where he utilized MCMC fitting techniques to learn more about the masses of the b and c planets in the TOI-4468 System.
-Furthermore, he has used transit timing variation (TTV) analysis of exoplanetary systems to learn more about TOI-1130 and TOI-4468.
-He has used tools such as Python, Jupyter Notebook, and MCMC methods in support of these projects.

-Zijun was also selected as 1 of 150 students for the NASA STEM Enhancement in Earth Science internship, hosted by the Center for Space Research at the University of Austin Texas.
-He is working with seven other students on understanding exoplanet transits in greater depth.

-He plans to pursue a degree in astrophysics or physics and continuing to be a researcher in the field of astronomy.
-He hopes to eventually teach students the wonders of astronomy.
+In 2025, Zijun was selected for the NASA STEM Enhancement in Earth Sciences (SEES) internship, where he is collaborating with a research team to study exoplanet transits in greater detail.
+He plans to pursue a degree in astrophysics or physics, with the goal of continuing research and teaching in the field of astronomy.